 - list what parts I found boring or interesting,

 - describe similarities and differences between my life and the life depicted in the poem (it mentions war, and though I’ve never been in the military I recently went to a battlefield, and here’s what I thought about war…), and even

 - speculate about how the poem would need to change in order to be more accessible to modern audiences.

 I’ll give them a multiple-choice practice quiz, assessing their ability to recall the content of my lecture (“True or False: Dr. Jerz has served in the military”).

 Then we’ll discuss what we learned.

-hope will be that someone — at some point — will interrupt me and ask whether I’m going to show them the poem.
+My hope will be that someone — at some point — will interrupt me and ask whether we’re going to read the poem.

-And then I’ll ask them, “Why do you need to read the poem, when I’ve given you all this other stuff?”
+And then I’ll ask them, “When I’ve already taught you all that other stuff, why do you need to read the poem?”

 The Primacy of the Text